Muscadine Fruit

 Scientific name - Vitis rotundifolia

-Vitis rotundifolia commonly known as Muscadine is a grapevine species that’s indigenous to the South of North America.
+Vitis rotundifolia commonly known as Muscadine is a grapevine species tha'’s indigenous to the South of North America.
 Extensively cultivated since the 16th century, it has a widespread recognition for its natural range in almost all states of the US.
 It thrives in summer heat and is well-adapted to their native humid type of weather.
 With fewer chilling hours, they are said to grow even better compared to other known varieties.

 Features of Muscadine are just like grapes and these berries are bronze to dark purple in color and become black when ripe.
 On the other hand, a lot of wild varieties stay green through ripeness.
 Apart from being consumed fresh they are also used in making jelly, wine and marmalades.